Urigo/WhatsApp-Clone-Client-React/README.md

 `yarn start`

 This repository is using the Tortilla project for creating tutorials from real apps and git.
-For more information, see https://www.tortilla.academy/ and https://www.npmjs.com/package/tortilla.
+For more information, see [Tortilla Academy](https://www.tortilla.academy/) and [NPM Tortilla Package](https://www.npmjs.com/package/tortilla).

 ### External contributors